MicrosoftDocs/cpp-docs/docs/overview/overview-of-cpp-development.md

 ## Obtain libraries

 Use the [vcpkg](https://vcpkg.io/) package manager to obtain and install third-party libraries.
-Over 900 open-source libraries are currently available in the catalog.
+Over 1700 open-source library packages are currently available in the catalog.

 ## Create user interfaces with designers